lino-framework/book/docs/dev/xlmenu.rst

   - Places : Countries, Places
 - Explorer :
   - System : Authorities, User types, User roles
-  - Contacts : Contact Persons, Partners
+  - Contacts : Contact persons, Partners
 - Site : About

 This menu is *not* defined by overriding the :meth:`setup_menu